nvmcommunity/alchemist-restful-api/README.md

 ## Basic usage

-This library acts as a layer that processes input parameters from the API client and returns the corresponding object results based on the parameters passed for processing in the later stage.
+Here is an example of how to use Alchemist Restful API to build a RESTful API interface for an Order API.

-### Step 1: Define all the details about an API
+### Step 1: Define the API class

-Define all the details of an API on the same class, apply polymorphism in object-oriented programming.
+You need to define an API class that extends the `AlchemistQueryable` class and implement the methods for field selector, resource filtering, resource pagination, resource search, and resource sort.

 ```php
 <?php